OmkarSarkar204/Krishi-Mitra/README.md

 # _Krishi-Mitra - Crop Disease Detection & Seed Recommendation System_

-Krishi Mitra is an AI-powered agricultural assistant that helps farmers identify crop diseases and find the best seeds for their specific farming conditions.
+Krishi Mitra is an AI-powered agricultural assistant that helps farmers identify plant diseases and find the best seeds for their specific farming conditions.

 _**Features**_